muna631/manual_testing_project_1/README.md

-This is the list of test scenario where each scenario holds some test cases.
+This is the list of test scenario and their corresponding test cases.